Letractively/typhoonae.buildout/README.txt

 ---------------------------

   * Added BDBDatastore support
-  * Several bugfixes (see http://typhoonae.googlecode.com for details)
+  * Several bugfixes

+Visit http://code.google.com/p/typhoonae/wiki/ReleaseNotes to get a more detailed overview of the changes.

 Running all services out of the box